 - Schedule regular “town hall” meetings: Town hall meetings are a great way to get community members together on a regular basis.
 They also provide a forum for the community to discuss issues like package theft and methods for addressing it – such as a secure delivery box or parcel lockers.

 Keep Community Spaces Clean

 Parcel theft is more likely to occur if the targeted area looks unkempt or neglected.
 If a residence is well-maintained, it sends a clear message to criminals: residents care about their property and are more likely to be on the lookout for suspicious activity.

 In much the same way that holding mail and deliveries while a resident is out of town discourages burglars from breaking into houses, regularly cleaning the common areas — cutting the grass, picking up trash, buffing out graffiti, washing windows — greatly diminishes the likelihood that thieves will target a property.

 Secure Package Delivery for the Community

-There are many ways that homebuilders or community managers can decrease the chance of parcel theft, as well as reduce the chance that a residential community will be targeted by criminals.
+There are many ways that homebuilders or community managers can decrease the chance of parcel theft, as well as reduce the chance that criminals will target your residential community.
 However, the most effective means of preventing parcel theft is by storing multiple packages in Parcel Pending lockers, keeping them safe and secure until residents are able to retrieve them.